sedouri/fauxdom/docs/Node.md

 **Return Value**

-An `Array` of all elements in the document whose `class` attribute contains the specified class name or names.
-The array can be empty if no elements matched.
+An `Array` of all elements (that are children of the element this method was called on) whose `class` attribute contains the specified class name or names.
+The array will be empty if no elements matched.

 ----